anjijava16/pulse-clinic/README.md

 *About:*

-The very first version of this project was done by my within 2 weeks
+The very first version of this project was done by me within 2 weeks.
+Time past and server side has been changed from ServerSocket and private binary protocol solution to ReST API and application server.
+Many parts of logic were changed and simplified but there are still many things to do.

+*TODO:*

+* Add multi-languages support
+* Add unit tests
+* Re factor maaaany parts, since they are really dirty ;)
+* Put more comments
+* Fix all warnings

 *Requirements:*